top of page

 The International Air Transport Association (IATA) has also developed an Aviation Fuel Supply Model Agreement that can help prospective fuel producers understand the potential elements of an agreement and can streamline the agreement development process.

 In general, airlines, not airports, purchase jet fuels, and the primary driver for uptake acceleration is contracting between the airlines and SAF producers/suppliers.
-However, one of the driving factors in the aviation sector’s focus on drop-in SAF is the fact that at any given large airport, there is usually only one fueling system for all airlines.
+However, at any given large airport, there is usually only one fueling system for all airlines.
 Thus, although airlines purchase their fuels separately, all fuels are generally incorporated into a single fuel pool that is stored and distributed throughout the airport.
-Airports can facilitate SAF update by identifying opportunities to incorporate SAF deliveries, handling, and distribution into airport operations.
-CAAFI worked with our sponsor Airports Council International of North America (ACI-NA) to develop a white paper on “Sustainable Alternative Fuels: Why, How, and When for Applications at Airports” on the rationales for sustainable SAF at airports, means of incorporating sustainable SAF into airport activities, and timing and circumstances for evaluating project adoption.
-However, challenges still exist with regard to getting SAF into the existing transport and distribution systems.
+Airports can facilitate SAF uptake by identifying opportunities to incorporate SAF deliveries, handling, and distribution into airport operations.
+Challenges exist integrating SAF into the existing transport and distribution systems.
 Find out more in CAAFI’s R&D Team’s white paper: Refinery to Wing: Transportation Challenges Associated with Alternative Jet Fuel Distribution.

 Blending and Tracking Fuel